SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Submissions are open to all students, staff, faculty, community organizers, and others with knowledge and experiences relevant to sexuality and gender, identity, college students and young adults, aligned social justice work, and more.'
+            text: 'Submissions are open to all students, staff, faculty, community organizers, and others with knowledge and experiences relevant to sexuality and gender, identity, college students and young adults, aligned social justice work, and more.
+In order to give an opportunity to present to as many people as possible, we will accept a maximum of two sessions per presenter.'
       -
         type: heading
         attrs: